 Do Not Touch Your Face: Resist the urge to touch your face, especially your eyes, nose, and mouth.
 The virus can spread to other parts of your body.

-Monitoring for Cold Sore Symptoms
+Monitoring for Cold Sore Sympto

 Incubation Period: After the kiss, the virus may take a few days to show symptoms.
 The typical incubation period for cold sores is around 2-12 days.